jataware/test-model/README.md

 ## Usage

-Install with `pip -r requirements.txt`.
+Install with `pip install -r requirements.txt`.

 Next, edit the rainfall setting in `parameters.json` to a `float` between -1 and 1 (e.g. `0.7`), where 0 is no percentage perturbation to rainfall (baseline).